mahmoudps/whatsapp-manager/README.md

 Additional options such as `PORT`, `HOST`, and WebSocket settings can also be set.

+To allow cross-origin requests, set `CORS_ORIGIN` to a comma-separated list of allowed origins (e.g. `https://example.com,http://localhost:3000`).
+If left unset, only same-origin requests are permitted.

 ## CLI installation

 The repository includes a helper CLI called `wa-manager`.